 Aluminum is so lightweight that this whole metal picnic table set weighs just 20 pounds, and can fold up simply like a briefcase with double handles for on-the-go use.
 There’s a waterproof high-density fiberboard top to both the table and benches for ease of cleaning and to prevent it from being too hot to sit on or use in the heat.
 The height on this folding picnic table is adjustable from 20 inches to 28 inches, and the manufacturer recommends the set for two adults and two children at maximum.

 What if I don’t need seating, just a table?

 Already have chairs, benches, or some other seating?
 No problem—there’s no need to buy a full set that’s just going to clutter up your house.
 You can also save a few bucks by opting out of the seating element of a folding picnic table setup.

-Best picnic table without benches: Best Choice Products 8-Foot Heavy-Duty Folding Plastic Dining Table
+Best without benches: Best Choice Products 8-Foot Heavy-Duty Folding Plastic Dining Table

 Best Choice Products

 Already have the benches or chairs covered?
 If all you need is the table, then this 8-foot folding dining table may be just what you need.
 It’s simple to clean, and it assembles and breaks down easily, with a carrying handle built-in for ease of transport.
 The 8-foot version is just over 44 pounds (there are smaller sizes available, too) and has a weight capacity of 300 pounds.

 If you’re on a budget, one way to keep costs down is to go for a DIY option.
 That enables you to create something sturdier and more solid than a cheapie premade kit and can be a fun activity for families.

 Best budget: 2x4basics Flip Top BenchTable